Emertechs-Labs/ContextEngieeringGuide/docs/development/README.md

 - **UI/Frontend:** For dApps, use Next.js templates; AI can generate React components.

 ## Tips for Non-Coders
-- **Conversational Approach:** Treat AI as your developer—describe features in plain English.
+- **Conversational Approach:** Treat AI as your developer - describe features in plain English.
 - **Iterate:** Build incrementally; test small parts first.
 - **Resources:** Join [Hedera Discord](https://discord.gg/DzAbsm6T) for support.
 Use [Hedera Developer Portal](https://portal.hedera.com/) for docs and playground.
 - **Free Tools:** Use Groq or Ollama for AI without costs.